Published: January 26, 2026

 The U.S. Department of State has not included a Crime “C” Indicator on the Travel Advisory for Mongolia.

 While Mongolia generally experiences low rates of crime, rates do fluctuate.
-According to the National Statistics Office, total overall recorded crimes in 2024 increased to 44,673 crimes over 35,574 in 2023, a 25% increase.
-It should be noted traffic violations are included with 3,158 registered, and the majority of crimes committed are listed as fraud with 15,889, while the lower end is murder at 191 countrywide.
-Complete statistics can be found at this link.
+According to the National Statistics Office, total overall recorded crimes in 2025 increased to 47,480 crimes over 44,673 in 2024, a 6.3% increase.
+It should be noted that traffic violations are included with 4,532 registered, and most crimes committed are listed as fraud with 16,906, while the lower end is murder at 186 countrywide.
+Complete statistics can be found at https://police.gov.mn/a/7781.
 Street crime and violent crime have seen an increase, particularly in larger cities and towns.
 Crime usually peaks during the Naadam summer festival in July, as well as during the Tsagaan Sar (Lunar New Year) festival in January or February.
 Most street crime typically occurs late at night, and often outside nightclubs and bars.

 Though infrequent, the Embassy does receive reports of sexual assaults perpetrated against travelers.
 These reports indicate that perpetrators are most often familiar with the victim in some way such as tour guides or employees of locations frequented by tourists, like ger camps and monasteries.
 If you are a victim of sexual assault, contact the Mongolian police immediately and seek assistance from the Embassy by calling +976 7007-6001.
 Female travelers are encouraged to avoid traveling alone in Mongolia and all travelers should research and hire only reputable tour agencies with established safety and security records, especially when visiting remote areas far from the capital.